chrisglein/chrisglein.github.io/heist/rules.md

 <img class="card" alt="mandatory obstacle card" style="float: right; max-width: 300px" src="new-rulebook/mandatoryObstacle.png"/>

-If the test rating is less than the target number for that skill you <strong>failed</strong>.
+If the test rating is less than the target rating  you <strong>failed</strong>.
 Otherwise you <strong>succeeded</strong>.

-Leave the drawn chips in the center of the play area, adding to any other chips revealed for previous tests.
+Leave the drawn chips in the center of the play area, adding to any other chips drawn for previous tests.

 #### FAILURE
 - Resolve the "failure" effect of the <span class="obstacle">Obstacle</span> (if any).
 - You may **learn** one <span class="skill">Skill</span> card you played, a <span class="skill">Skill</span> card from your hand, or the top <span class="skill">Skill</span> card from the <span class="skill">Skill</span> deck.
-- All non-assisting players may either **learn** a <span class="skill">Skill</span> card in their hand or draw a <span class="skill">Skill</span> card from the deck.
+- All abstaining (non-assisting) players may either **learn** a <span class="skill">Skill</span> card in their hand or draw a <span class="skill">Skill</span> card from the deck.
 - Increase your place on the job's contribution track by 1.

 #### SUCCESS